On the first Saturday of every month, we invite craft beer lovers to tour the brewery and meet our Brewmaster.

 You’ll hear about the inspiration behind all our beers while you’ve got one in your hand and see the journey that every brew takes, from the mill, all the way to the bottling line and coldroom.
 You will experience an up-close encounter with our equipment, climb the steps to the brewer’s deck and peer inside the tanks, take a close look at the ingredients of a great beer and learn all about what we do and why we do it here at Burleigh Brewing.

 Doors open at 1:40pm.
 The tour starts promptly at 2pm and takes about an hour.
-And you’re very welcome to hang around afterwards, as the Brewery Bar stays open until 4pm.
+And you’re very welcome to hang around afterwards, as the Brewhouse Bar stays open until 4pm.

 We’re a real family business, so feel free to bring yours.
 Supervised children of tour participants are welcome.
 We have soft drinks for little people and for designated drivers.
 There are also bar snacks available.